metal3-io/baremetal-operator/CONTRIBUTING.md

 #### Backporting

-**Note: At present we only have main branch, there is no other release branch.
-As such backporting is not an option currently.
-Once we have release branches the following should be considered.**

 We only accept backports of critical bugs, security issues, or bugs without easy workarounds, any backport MUST not be breaking for either API or behavioral changes.
 We generally do not accept PRs against older release branches.

 ## Branches

-Baremetal Operator has only the *main* branch currently.

-The goal is to have two types of branches in future: the *main* branch and *release-X* branches.

 The *main* branch is where development happens.
 All the latest and greatest code, including breaking changes, happens on main.
-Currently patch releases are done from this branch only.

-The *release-X* branches will contain stable, backwards compatible code.
+The *release-X.Y* branches will contain stable, backwards compatible code.
 On every major or minor release, a new branch will be created.
 It is from these branches that minor and patch releases will be tagged.
 In some cases, it may be necessary to open PRs for bugfixes directly against stable branches, but this should generally not be the case.